karldlima/kitos-garden/README.md

 We follow a development branch naming convention: `<work type>/<issue-number>-<short-description>`

 1. Start clasifying by work type.
-Examples: bugfix, feature, refactor.
+Examples: bugfix, feature, hotfix, docs, release, refactor.
 2. Use dashes - to separate words.
 3. Include related issue number (if any).
 4. Describe the topic using two or three words.